Billy Fury (real name Ronald Wycherley), born 17 April 1940, became arguably the best rocker that Britain produced in the early 60s.

 Poor Billy didn’t have the best of luck either.
 Eddie Cochran had pledged to help him tour America but then died in a car crash.

 Around 1967 aged only 27, Billy lost interest in performing and concentrated on studying ornithology and supporting sick animals.
+He underwent heart surgery in December 1971 at London’s National Heart Hospital to repair two valves in his ticker.

 He made occasional comebacks, recording a K-Tel album to settle his debts, but his health was poor and his return in the early 1980s probably killed him.